rohan-v8rma/Java-Juggernaut/README.md

 ![](images/throwables-in-java.png)

-The class names `Error`, `Exception`, and `RuntimeException` are somewhat con- fusing.
+The class names `Error`, `Exception`, and `RuntimeException` are somewhat confusing.
 All three of these classes are exceptions, and all of the errors occur at runtime, except `Error` which has some sub-classes that represents exceptions *checked* at run-time.

 `RuntimeException`, `Error`, and their subclasses are known as *unchecked exceptions*.